mrgnhnt96/revali/doc-site/docs/constructs/revali_server/response/websockets.md

 ### Two-Way Communication

-By default, the Web Socket connection is two-way.
+By default, the WebSocket connection is two-way.
 This means that the client can send messages to the server and the server can send messages to the client.

 ```dart
 @WebSocket('websocket', mode: WebSocketMode.twoWay)